peche-public/.github/profile/README.md

 > [!NOTE]
-> Il se trouve que vous n'ayez pas accès à certains des liens si dessus.
-C'est donc normal si vous tombez sur un “*404 This is not the web page you are looking for*”.
+> Il est possible que vous n'ayez pas accès à certains des liens si dessus.
+C'est donc normal si vous tombez sur un “**404** *This is not the web page you are looking for*”.

 <!--